omersaeed/csi/README.md

-details that we glossed over, such as the mechanics of installing components (hint: they go in a directory called `components`), and the fact that [`csi` may re-write `url()` paths in `css`][css_url_rewrite] files, but hopefully this was an instructive tutorial.  the best way to get a feel for `csi` would probably be to check out working examples:
+details that we glossed over, such as the mechanics of installing components (hint: they go in a directory called `components`), and the fact that [`csi` may re-write `url()` paths in `css`][css_url_rewrite] files, but hopefully this was an instructive tutorial.  [feel free to tinker/fork/pr][example].  the best way to get a feel for `csi` would probably be to check out working examples:

  - [`gloss`][gloss]: a UI framework.  this makes heavy use of `csi`.  it also includes an example of client-side templating with [John Resig's